 From either airport, you can also use a ride-share app like Uber.
 Uber is not actually legal in Colombia, but it's regularly used by travelers and locals alike.
 Keep in mind that drivers are notorious for getting lost (especially in Medellín), and police often target airports to ticket drivers.

 Duration: 10-11 hours, more with stops

-Going overland from Bogotá and Medellín takes over ten hours—and is an expensive option at this distance—but having a car and driver gives you the freedom to explore the route between Bogotá and Medellín.
+Going overland from Bogotá to Medellín takes over 10 hours—and is an expensive option at this distance—but having a car and driver gives you the freedom to explore the route between Bogotá and Medellín.
 You can certainly make the drive in one day, though many travelers opt to take their time, spending the night at one of the pleasant towns along the way.

 Consider a stop in Reserva Natural Cañon de Río Claro, a beautiful nature preserve that offers tours and outdoor activities.
-This private nature reserve features caves, white-water rafting, swimming, and hiking.
-It’s a well-known spot for birdwatching as well, and it features some nice accommodation if you want to break up the road trip with an overnight stay.
+This private nature reserve features caves, whitewater rafting, swimming, and hiking.
+It’s a well-known spot for bird-watching as well, and it features some nice accommodations if you want to break up the road trip with an overnight stay.

 Another point of interest before reaching Medellín is El Peñon de Guatape, a spectacular viewpoint with 360-degree views of the landscape.
 You can also visit the nearby village of Guatape for a colorful portrait of rural life.

 Duration: 10 hours